 - Go to Area.
 Here, you have the option to update either your Home area or Current playback area.

 - Select the area and click on UPDATE LOCATION.
 Make sure to allow your browser to access your location if prompted.

 - Alternatively, you can update the area using your phone by clicking on UPDATE WITH MOBILE and following the instructions.

 You can change your current playback area as many times as you like if you’re traveling to various locations across the USA.
 However, you can only change your home area twice per year.

 Also, If you travel frequently, make sure to use YouTube TV at least once every 3 months in your home area.
 This check-in makes sure YouTube TV can continue to offer you the correct local networks.

 Can I watch YouTube TV outside the USA?

 Since YouTube TV is only available to customers that are physically located in the USA, those trying to use the streaming TV service from outside the country will be geo-blocked.

 Its systems detect a user’s physical location, which is based on the IP address provided by the ISP.
-Consequently, in order to abide by its policy of allowing only US-based customers use the service, YouTube TV restricts foreign access.
+Consequently, in order to abide by its policy of allowing only US-based customers to use the service, YouTube TV restricts foreign access.

 When you try to access YouTube TV from any other country rather than the US, you’ll be greeted with a message like this one: It looks like you’re outside of the United States.
 YouTube TV is only available in the US, which is shown in the image above.